 When children experience back pain, it can be both disturbing and worrisome for their caregiver, especially since a child’s spine is still developing and is only able to sustain a limited amount of stress without damage being done.
+You might be wondering if you should take them to a low back pain doctor near Farmington, MI.
 The US Consumer Product Safety Commission discovered from a recent study that 75% of children ages 8 to 12 years complained of back pain.
 Why were these children having back pain?
 They found that it was due to the weight of their school backpacks.

 Look at it this way, if the backpack a child is carrying weighs 12 pounds, and the child weighs 60 pounds, the child is carrying a load on their shoulders that is one-fifth of their body weight.
 As children get older, their book load often increases.
 A 100-pound middle school student might be carrying a backpack that weighs 30 pounds.
 This problem is even more urgent if a child has scoliosis, a stress fracture, or muscle strain.
 Extra weight of this type, combined with the conditions of lifting, twisting, or running with the heavy backpack could worsen and even delay their recovery.
 What should parents do for their children to avoid further damage to their fragile, growing spines?